edgio-docs/edgio-docs/src/guides/v7/performance/rules/features.md

 [Learn more about cache keys.](/guides/performance/caching/cache_key)

 -   **Query String Parameters:** Include or exclude all query string parameters by seting the **Query Parameters** option to either `Include All` or `Exclude All`.
-Alternatively, include or exclude specific query string parameters through the `Include` or `Include All Except` modes.
+Alternatively, include or exclude specific query string parameters through the `Include Only` or `Include All Except` modes.

     -   **Include All:** Indicates that a unique cache key will be created for each request to an asset that includes a unique query string.